RetepV/DuskLight-ESP8266/README.md

 # DuskLight-ESP8266

-A network-connected ESP8266 that can automatically switch a light on at dusk and back of at a set time or at dawn.
+A network-connected ESP8266 that can automatically switch a light on at dusk and back off at a set time or at dawn.

 This project started as a wish to have a light automatically switched on at dusk, to give the impression that there's someone home.
 But it was as much a project to try out the Arduino environment and the ESP8266.